baozzii/tp/docs/DeveloperGuide.md

 ### Editing a person

-1. Editing a person in a non-empty addressbook.
+1. Editing a person in a non-empty addressbook

    1. Prerequisites: The addressbook list is non-empty.
    2. Test case: Edit the first person by `edit 1 n/Bob`.<br>
       Expected: The first person's name changes to `Bob`.
 A message `Edited Person: Bob ...` shown in the status bar.
    3. Test case: Execute `edit 1` with no parameters.<br>
       Expected: Error message `At least one field to edit must be provided` shown in the status bar.
-   4. Test case: Execute `edit 0 n/Bob`.<br>
-      Expected: Error message `Invalid command format! edit: Edits the details of the person identified by the index number used in the displayed person list.
-Existing values will be overwritten by the input values.` shown in the status bar.
-   5. Test case: Execute `edit x n/Bob` where `x` is larger than the length of the list.<br>
-      Expected: Error message `The person index provided is invalid` shown in the status bar.

-2. Editing a person in a empty addressbook.
+2. Editing a person in a empty addressbook

    1. Prerequisites: The addressbook list is empty.
    2. Test case: Execute `edit 1 n/Bob`.<br>